Spark4444/MinimalisticNewTab/README.md

 * `.` (Numpad `.`) or `.` to add a decimal point
 * `0-9` (Numpad `0-9`) to input numbers

 ## Current state of this project
 The project is nearly finished, but I can't implement some features and need help implementing them.
 1. I can't implement the display of suggested queries when searching for something; I'm using:
 `http://suggestqueries.google.com/complete/search?client=chrome&q=`<br>
 All the assets inside the code are done, I just need the results of the suggested queries.
 2. I can't implement webpage translation to the default browser language of the user because the Google Translate API costs money and I can't find any alternatives.
-3. I need to implement a theme button which would allow users to select from premade themes and also refactor the theme file from txt into json for security purposes